 Customer Incentive Programs: A Quick 101

-Brands and organizations run Customer Incentive Programs to gratify and reward customers and fans for performing (and often, repeating) certain pre-defined behaviours or actions that are beneficial to the brand and the business.
+Brands and organizations run Customer Incentive Programs to gratify and reward customers and fans for performing (and often, repeating) certain predefined behaviours or actions that are beneficial to the brand and the business.
 Some of those behaviours could be making a purchase, writing a review or referring a potential customer.
 The benefits of a Customer Incentive Plan can vary - from generating a spike in sales to building conversations and awareness in the social domain to deepening brand attachment with customers (both existing and new).
 No matter why you want to consider running a Customer Incentive Plan, you probably won’t walk away disappointed.
-After all, a Customer Incentive Plan is a tested way to drive some of business’ most important KPI’s, and be one of your most powerful and consistent competitive edge.
+After all, a Customer Incentive Plan is a tested way to drive some of the business’ most important KPIs and be one of your most powerful and consistent competitive edges.

 Behaviours That are Usually Incentivized by Business